 Holiday Calendar Code

 Work Schedule

-Time Recording Variant.

 Note

-In case you have also implemented the Payroll Time Sheet content from Upgrade Center, in addition to the above-mentioned fields, following fields are displayed for maintenance: Time Recording Profile, Time Recording Admissibility, and Default Overtime Compensation Variant.
+In case you have also implemented the Payroll Time Sheet content from Upgrade Center, in addition to the above-mentioned fields, following fields are displayed for maintenance: Time Recording Profile, Time Recording Variant, Time Recording Admissibility, and Default Overtime Compensation Variant.
 For details in maintaining the Payroll Time Sheet relevant fields in the Time Off Information block, refer to test script Record Working Time (15S), chapter Preliminary Steps.

-Below, the procedure for maintaining the four above-mentioned fields is given.
+Below, the procedure for maintaining the three above-mentioned fields is given.